 Renewed Interest Through Others’ Interest

 Wanting to learn about whichever land I find myself, I ask locals their opinions and thoughts on their country.
 “What are the best things about your country?” is a common one I like to ask.
 Asking others about their homeland invites questions about your own and when I first started having my questions mirrored back to me it triggered my own interest as their curiosity of my country rubbed off on me.
 Trying to explain life and aspects of the UK to someone who’d only seen it in films was like an exercise in expressing thoughts and feelings on things which I hadn’t really considered.
-Like most people I enjoy sharing information – we all know the nice feeling when someone asks you about something that you know a lot about – and I wanted to know more, not only to be able to answer other people’s questions but to know for myself and, with new insight into how culture affects people, about myself.
+Like most people I enjoy sharing information – we all know the nice feeling when someone asks you about something that you know a lot about – and I wanted to know more, not only to be able to answer other people’s questions but to know for myself.
+With new insight into how culture affects people, it also made me learn about myself and how I’ve been shaped by English culture.

 International Impressions – First Hand